Skip to main content

 The last item, "Others," contains an aggregation of the other app versions that had new crashes during the week.

-There are 2 types you can choose:
+There are two types you can choose from:

 1. Per App version: